Hi everyone,

 Since seeing them last they had circumnavigated the world and were heading back to Australia, I’m sure that they will come and stay with us in Sydney.

-Do you know that they still had our boat card that we gave them all those years ago and dad never found that replacement hose that Klaus said to get I think dad said it was a shizen hose?
+that replacement hose that Klaus said to get I think dad said it was a shizen hose?
 (We only got it 5 years later)

 When we were on the deck the other day and we just had a huge sea bird hover past us, it’s looking at us and we are all looking at it… is it a sign to say go live again and be free or maybe it wants to come and hide from the pending storm.